jkoniecznyy/Learning-systems/README.md

+# Code from the Learning Systems classes

-## The pirpose of this project is to build a decision tree from a given dataset
+## The purpose of this program is to build a decision tree from a given dataset

+To do so, the program performs th following steps:
+1. Load the data from a file
+2. Calculate occurrences of each attribute value
+3. Calculate probabilities of each attribute value
+4. Calculate entropy of each attribute
+5. Calculate gain ratio of each attribute
+6. Choose the attribute with the highest gain ratio
+7. Split the dataset into subsets based on the chosen attribute
+8. Repeat steps 2-7 for each subset
+9. Print the decision tree

 ## Example: